The impact of taxes on investments may be significant

 In addition, when it's time to take money from your account, we'll work to reduce the impact of those withdrawals.
 We can do that by anticipating any planned withdrawal needs and maintaining an adequate cash position in your account in order to meet those needs.
 When we do sell securities to raise cash in your account, we’ll make an effort to be mindful of the tax impact of those sales.

-As markets fluctuate, sometimes losses from an investment can create the opportunity to reduce the tax impact of investments that have risen in value.
-Unlike some investment firms, which wait until year end to search for tax-loss harvesting opportunities, we're looking at your account throughout the year.
-This enhances our ability to offset any realized gains you may have in your account.
+Unlike some investment firms, which wait until year end to search for tax-loss harvesting opportunities, we're looking at your account throughout the year.1 This enhances our ability to offset any realized gains you may have in your account.

 We work to manage your exposure to income distributed by the mutual funds in which you're invested, due to either capital gains or because the securities held by those funds pay dividends or interest.

-Mutual fund distributions present an opportunity for tax-sensitive investment management
+Mutual fund distributions present an opportunity to potentially reduce your tax obligations

 We seek to manage exposure to mutual fund distributions that can have costly tax implications